raphaelantoniocampos/ultimate-tic-tac-toe/README.md

     ```bash
     fly deploy
     ```
-    This uses the provided `Dockerfile` to build the Pygbag web client and start both the HTTP server (serving the WASM files) and the WebSocket server.
+    This uses the a `Dockerfile` to build the Pygbag web client and start both the HTTP server (serving the WASM files) and the WebSocket server.

 ## 📂 Project Structure